 What happens when transmission fluid is dirty?

 The result of dirty fluid can cause anything from seal deterioration, slipping gears, overheating conditions to total transmission failure.
 Instances that can cause the fluid to need to be changed is if the fluid becomes contaminated by a leaking radiator/transmission coolant, excessive heavy towing, or if you drive through high water.
 Moisture and excessive heat play a big role in rapid fluid deterioration.

 Not just the fluid, but the filter too.

 Anytime the transmission fluid is changed, it’s recommended to change the filters as well.
 The job of the transmission filter is to filter out contaminants and keep the fluid clean.
 Eventually, if the filter collects too much debris and contaminants it will clog up; which can cause a decrease in transmission fluid pressure.

 Most filters are serviceable through the transmission pan; on the 68RFE for example, it actually has two filters; one for the fluid entering the valve body and one for fluid leaving the transmission to the cooler.
 It is best to consult the manufacturer’s recommendations on maintenance schedules for your transmission.

-Another common failure from lack of service are burnt clutches.
+Another common failure from lack of service are burnt clutches, which can leave you searching for a Rental Truck.
 Automatic transmissions work off the theory of hydraulic pressure and planetary gears.
 The transmission pump is the heart of the hydraulic system.
 The pump displaces fluid throughout the valve body; and in turn activates clutches, servos and/or bands.